-Manuscript submitted 2024-04-29, revised 2024-10-01, initially accepted for publication 2024-12-17, published in March 2025. discussion, empower programmers to incorporate parallelism into their codebases.
+In today's computing environment, which is characterized by the proliferation of multi-core processors, the limitations of conventional programming languages are evident.
+As a result, there is a growing need for specialized frameworks and extensions dedicated to High-Performance Computing (HPC) to bridge this gap.
+Frameworks like OpenMP, utilized in the research under discussion, empower programmers to incorporate parallelism into their codebases.
 Consequently, it is essential for compilers to work in tandem with runtime libraries to effectively translate parallel code into the complexities of processor architecture.
 Many HPC applications heavily rely on such extensions, continuously evolving through collaborative efforts between creators of optimized computational algorithms, such as those in the article [2], developers and hardware vendors.
 Thus, compilers must remain updated with the evolving standards for language extensions to ensure smooth adaptation to the ever-changing landscape of parallel computing paradigms.

 This article serves as a natural extension of our previous work [3].
-Previous study explored the impact of processor frequency scaling using dynamic voltage frequency scaling (DVFS) on the performance and energy consumption of the WZ factorization, concentrating exclusively on the Intel C++ compiler.
+Previous study, explored the impact of processor frequency scaling using Dynamic Voltage Frequency Scaling (DVFS) on the performance and energy consumption of the WZ factorization, concentrating exclusively on the Intel C++ compiler.
 The conclusion from our tests was that the highest frequency is not always the best in terms of time and energy consumption.
 For the WZ factorization algorithm, it pays to reduce the frequency to save energy without losing performance.
-Because the choice of compiler may prove to be a significant factor in achieving the desired equilibrium between high-performance computing and energy efficiency in this extended investigation, our scope intentionally broadens to encompass compilers adhering to the OpenMP standard, specifically GCC (GNU Compiler Collection), and two versions of the Intel compiler - ICC and its latest iteration, OneAPI.
+Because the choice of compiler may prove to be a significant factor in achieving the desired equilibrium between highperformance computing and energy efficiency in this extended investigation, our scope intentionally broadens to encompass compilers adhering to the OpenMP standard, specifically GCC (GNU Compiler Collection), and two versions of the Intel compiler-ICC and its latest iteration, OneAPI.
 OpenMP support was systematically enabled for each compiler during the compilation process using the appropriate flags, resulting in the creation of a multithreaded implementation on the CPU.
-Additionally, we extended our research to three platforms: two computing platforms with Intel Xeon processors - Intel Xeon Gold like in [3] and Intel Xeon

-Platinum-and one platform with an AMD EPYC processor.
+Additionally, we extended our research to three platforms: two computing platforms with Intel Xeon processors-Intel Xeon Gold like in [3] and Intel Xeon Platinum-and one platform with an AMD EPYC processor.
 This selection allows us to evaluate the impact of compilers on the performance of the WZ algorithm code across a broad spectrum of architectures, providing insights into how different hardware setups influence the optimization results.

-The WZ matrix factorization, also known as quadrant interlocking factorization (QIF), made its debut in 1979 courtesy of Evans and Hatzopoulos [4].
+The WZ matrix factorization, also known as Quadrant Interlocking Factorization (QIF), made its debut in 1979 courtesy of D.J.
+Evans and M. Hatzopoulos [4].
 Their primary objective was to design a factorization method with superior parallelization potential compared to the well-established LU factorization.
 The distinctive feature of WZ factorization lies in its simultaneous zeroing of two columns/rows, contrasting with the LU factorization, which zeros only one column/row.
-Since its introduction, WZ factorization has garnered attention from various researchers, as evidenced by the works of [5-10].
+Since its introduction, WZ factorization has garnered attention from various researchers, as evidenced by the works of [5, 6, 7, 8, 9, 10].
 These studies contribute to the understanding of the applications of WZ factorization in solving linear systems.
 As highlighted in the article [11], numerical algebra methods are crucial for optimizing computations, particularly in robotics.